Joshua Wade: Trial, sentence and confessions

 Following his arrest, Wade was brought to the police station, where he categorically refused to speak with investigators, who attempted to trick him into confessing by claiming that they had already talked with Schloss, but failed.
 While authorities feared that they would be unable to convict him due to the lack of a body, this all changed when Schloss' corpse was eventually located, followed in quick succession by a positive DNA match for Wade, found in her car.
 Further incriminating evidence was located after it was confirmed that he wore the same coat as the man on the surveillance footage; that he had a receipt with Schloss' PIN on it; and a picture on his phone showcasing the same Glock used in the killing.

 Wade was charged with Schloss' murder in state court, and faced additional federal charges of carjacking, theft and bank fraud.
 While the state of Alaska has no death penalty, the inclusion of the carjacking charge made him eligible for the federal death penalty.
 In a bid to avoid this outcome, Wade accepted a plea bargain proposed by the prosecutors: he would be sentenced to 99 years in state prison and to a federal life term in exchange for admitting guilt in the murder.
 In addition to this, he willingly confessed to killing Brown as well, saying in a speech that he was sorry for what he had done and deserved a much harsher punishment.

 After the trial, Wade was transferred to serve his sentence at the Spring Creek Correctional Center in Seward.
 He initially attempted to amend his plea deal, but after that proved unsuccessful, he contacted state and federal authorities in 2014 claiming that he had a proposal for them.
 Once interviewed, Wade admitted to three further murders, demanding that he be transferred to serve his sentence in the federal prison system in exchange.
-This request was granted, and he was soon transferred to USP Terre Haute, where he is currently incarcerated.
-Since his admission to the three additional killings, the FBI and state police have been attempting to uncover the identity of his unknown murder victim, as well as possibly link him to any further violent crimes.
+This request was granted, and he was soon transferred to USP Terre Haute.
+He was later moved to Indiana State Prison, where he was incarcerated at the time of his death.
+Since his admission to the three additional killings, the FBI and state police have been attempting to uncover the identity of his unknown murder victim, as well as possibly linking him to any further violent crimes.

+Death

+On June 14, 2024, Wade was found unresponsive in his cell at the Indiana State Prison and later pronounced dead.
+An investigation into his death is currently ongoing.

 In the media and culture

-Wade's crimes have been discussed on several true crime-oriented television shows including:Murder She Solved,Cold Blooded Alaska: Winter Kill and Fatal Frontier: Evil in Alaska.
+Wade's crimes have been discussed on several true crime–oriented television shows including Murder She Solved, Cold Blooded Alaska: Winter Kill, Fatal Frontier: Evil in Alaska, and Most Evil Killers.